DiamondLightSource/developer-portal/README.md

 <encrypted-token>
 ```

+If the token has already expired, you will need to request a new one from a GitLab
+admin.
+With this you can use the following process for GitHub API tokens to manually
+create the encrypted version for the sealed secret.

 ### GitHub API Token

 The GitHub API token is slightly more complicated.
 Currently it is linked to a user